Eifion Lewis-Roberts

+Eifion Lewis-Roberts (born 13 February 1981) is a Welsh former international rugby union who played as a prop, for Sale Sharks and Toulon.
+He also earned one cap for Wales.

+Professional career

+From St Asaph, Roberts played for Ruthin RFC before joining Sale in 2005.

-Eifion Lewis-Roberts (born 13 February 1981 in St Asaph, Denbighshire, Wales) is a former Welsh international rugby union player.
-A Prop forward, Roberts was selected for the Wales national rugby union team for the Autumn internationals series in October 2008, playing his first game on 14 November against Canada.
-Roberts is a fluent Welsh speaker.
+Roberts was selected by Wales for the 2008 end-of-year rugby union internationals, earning his first and only cap on 14 November against Canada.

+Lewis-Roberts was selected for the 2009 Wales rugby union tour of North America, but forced to withdraw due to injury.
+He was omitted from the squad for the 2009 end-of-year rugby union internationals to focus on fitness targets.

-On 18 January 2010 he was named in the 35-man Wales national Squad for the 2010 Six Nations Championship.
+On 18 January 2010, he was named in the 35-man Wales squad for the 2010 Six Nations Championship.

 Despite interest from clubs in the Celtic League and the French Top 14, Lewis-Roberts signed a three-year contract with Sale Sharks in March 2010.
 In September the same year, early in the season, Lewis-Roberts suffered an injury to the anterior cruciate ligament in his knee in a match against Harlequins.
 As Lewis-Robert required re-constructive surgery on his knee, he was expected to miss most of the season.
 He signed for French Top 14 outfit Toulon in 2011 reuniting with Philippe Saint-Andre his former coach at Sale.
 At the end of the 2011–12 season he returned to Sale Sharks as part of a deal which saw Andrew Sheridan go in the other direction to Toulon.
+While in France, he was falsely accused of using performance-enhancing drugs, with the investigation clearing him on all charges.

 Lewis-Roberts retired from rugby in September 2017 after suffering a knee injury.